shivasiddharth/GassistPi-Documentation/docs/audioconfig.rst

 Choose the audio configuration according to your setup

-USB DAC or USB Sound CARD Users
+USB DAC or USB Sound Card Users
 -------------------------------
 Run the following in the terminal::